 Sports medicine fellowship program

 GHS has one of the top sports medicine fellowship programs in the southeast.
 Our residents may take a sports medicine elective with the sports medicine faculty, attend lectures and conferences, and also apply for the fellowship program itself.
-Stephanie Reckenbiel, a 2008 graduate of the GHS Med-Peds program completed this fellowship and is currently practicing sports medicine in her home state of Oklahoma.
+Scott Annett, a former GHS Med-Peds resident and chief is one of our sports medicine fellowship graduates.
 Our residents have the opportunity to work with the sports medicine fellows at the Furman University Student Health Clinic during their adolescent medicine block.

 City of Greenville

-In addition to all of the tremendous resources available within the hospital for our Med-Peds residents, perhaps one of the greatest aspects of our program is our location.
+In addition to all of the tremendous resources available within the hospital for our Med-Peds residents, we are very fortunate to be a part of a growing, vibrant community.
 Greenville, SC has consistently been rated one of the fastest growing and most desirable places to live in America.
 Greenville has a beautifully renovated downtown with a magnificent waterfall and park, a variety of restaurants, as well as theater and the arts.
 From Greenville, it is a short drive to the beach in Charleston, or to the mountains in Asheville, NC.
 Greenville is also roughly half-way between Charlotte, NC and Atlanta, GA.
 Almost everyone who comes to Upstate South Carolina is impressed by what they see here.
 We would love for you to visit us.